Taxation of international executives

 What are the compliance requirements for tax returns in Lithuania?

-Also, if a non-resident receives income from a foreign source for the work performed in Lithuania, he/she has to submit the income tax return and pay taxes due within 25 days after income was received.
+If a non-resident receives income from a foreign source for the work performed in Lithuania, they have to submit the income tax return and pay taxes due within 25 days of the income receipt..

 What are the current income tax rates for residents and non-residents in Lithuania?

 As of 2019 new personal income tax (PIT) rates apply.

 Progressive 20/27 percent PIT rate is applicable to: